 When we had children, my desire for him to change his behavior became even stronger.
 Some of his behavior caused a great deal of pain in my life and I didn’t want him to have a negative influence on our children.
 My husband knew his behavior was damaging to our relationship, but often expressed to me his inability to change his ways.

 However, we eventually learned, “For nothing is impossible with God” (Luke 1:37).
 I’m happy to write that my husband’s heart and behavior miraculously did start to change over the years.
 In addition, the Lord changed me during this process, too.
 I learned I needed to take my eyes off of my husband’s imperfect behavior and focus on God’s perfect behavior.
 I also discovered I can’t force my husband to change.
 I need to continue to personally grow and listen to the Holy Spirit guide me on how to respond.
-Then pray and trust God to mold my husband into the man He wants him to be.
+Then pray and trust God to creatively mold my husband into the man He wants him to be.

-I would have never thought years ago my husband would currently be passionate about leading a Bible study group, enjoy encouraging other men to grow, and love serving God at church.
+I would have never thought years ago my husband would currently be passionate about leading a Bible study group, enjoy encouraging other men to grow, and love serving God with his creative gifts at church.
 My husband and I continue to see the amazing benefits of growing both emotionally and spiritually.
 When we don’t grow, immaturity sadly causes a great deal of pain and damage in our relationship with God and others.
 We are not perfect, but my husband and I now enjoy watching how God is continuously transforming each of our lives.
 It brings me great joy to share with all of you that we’ve recently celebrated our 11th wedding anniversary.
-We look forward to seeing how God is going to use both of us in a mighty way!
+We look forward to seeing how God is going to use both of us in a mighty and creative way!

 To learn more about her and her husband you may also visit: www.joshstreetdesign.com/about/